SingleStepTests/8088/v2_binary/README.md

 | Chunk Length| 4            | uint32 size of chunk data |
 | Chunk Data  | Variable     | Chunk payload bytes as described below  |

+A conforming parser should use the chunk length field to advance to the next chunk - it SHOULD NOT assume that the next chunk immediately follows the previous.

 ## File-header Chunk: `MOO `

 | Field       | Size (bytes) | Description                              |